T-Cent/Computer-Organisation-Project/README.md

     - Contributed to error handling and correction suggestions.

 2. Mitul Aggarwal(2023322):
-   - Developed the `suggestor.py` module for correction suggestions and colored terminal output and helped in building and debugging the `assembler.py`.
+   - Developed the `suggestor.py` module for correction suggestions and colored terminal output and helped build and debug the `assembler.py`.
    - Contributed to error handling and correction suggestions.
    - Assisted in refining the overall code structure.